F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_global-routed-mode.rst

     Example BIG-IP 'undercloud' deployment

 Global routed mode uses BIG-IP `secure network address translation`_ (SNAT) 'automapping' to map one or more origin IP addresses to a pool of translation addresses.
-The pool is created by the BIG-IP Local Traffic Manager® (LTM) from existing `self IP`_ addresses.
+The pool is created by the BIG-IP Local Traffic Manager (LTM) from existing `self IP`_ addresses.
 This means that *before* you configure the F5 agent to use global routed mode, you should create enough `self IP`_ addresses on the BIG-IP(s) to handle anticipated connection loads. [#]_ You do not need to configure a SNAT pool, as one will be created automatically.

 Prerequisites
 -------------